Network Manager⚓️

 - Disposal: The caller must ensure that the returned

-statement to prevent memory leaks. - Performance: By using
+DataBufferis disposed or used within ausingstatement to prevent memory leaks. - Performance: By using

-, this method avoids heap allocations, offering high performance for network messaging. - Generic Constraints: Only unmanaged types are allowed, ensuring compatibility with
+stackalloc, this method avoids heap allocations, offering high performance for network messaging. - Generic Constraints: Only unmanaged types are allowed, ensuring compatibility with

-for efficient serialization.
+DataBufferfor efficient serialization.

 FromBinary⚓️

-Deserializes an object from binary format using MemoryPackSerializer
+Deserializes an object from binary format using MemoryPackSerializer.

 - Signature: